kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 ## Node isolation/restriction

 Adding labels to Node objects allows targeting pods to specific nodes or groups of nodes.
-This can be used to ensure specific pods only run on nodes with certain isolation, security, or regulatory properties.
+This can be used to ensure specific pods  that only run on nodes with certain isolation, security, or regulatory properties.
-When using labels for this purpose, choosing label keys that cannot be modified by the kubelet process on the node is strongly recommended.
+When using labels for this purpose, choosing label keys which cannot be modified by the kubelet process on the node is strongly recommended.
 This prevents a compromised node from using its kubelet credential to set those labels on its own Node object, and influencing the scheduler to schedule workloads to the compromised node.